ToniWonKanobi/theoveranalyzed.net/posts/2015/3/26/why-apple-is-banking-on-usb-c-for-its-all-new-12-inch-macbook-and-beyond.md

 1. Will the new MacBook be able to drive a 4K display at 60 Hz?
 	* I spoke with an Apple representative, and he was not able to give me a definitive answer
-		* The [specs][apple] page is no help
+		* The [specs][1] page is no help
 2. If so, will it 'reduce' the bandwidth of data transfers to ~USB 2.0 speeds, like Fingas alludes?

-[April 10][cnet] can't come soon enough.
+[April 10][2] can't come soon enough.

 <aside class="update">

 ### Update: No 4K for MacBook
 <p class="updateTime"><time datetime="2015-04-11">April 11, 2015</time></p>

 Weeks ago, I called Apple and asked them about the refresh rate of greater-than-1080p displays.
-At the time, they didn't have any more info than what was on this [page][apples].
+At the time, they didn't have any more info than what was on this [page][3].

 I was checking into things this morning, and saw this: